How to Hire Qualified Software Developers for Your Start-Ups

 End-to-end Software Development Outsourcing

-A smart vendor providing full-process outsourcing is fully responsible for the team arrangement and management, quality of the outcomes, and risk management.
-This can be the best choice for new software companies with zero experience nor skills, and no desire for creating and coordinating the processes of development so that they can fully focus on marketing and strategic initiatives.
+A vendor providing full-process outsourcing is fully responsible for the team arrangement and management, quality of the outcomes, and risk management.
+This can be the best choice for newly established tech companies with zero experience nor skills, and no desire for creating and coordinating the processes of development so that they can fully focus on marketing and strategic initiatives.
 Skype, GitHub, and Viber set good examples of startup companies that became successful thanks to leveraging the benefits of outsourced teams.

 This technique is not time-consuming due to the fact that vendors usually have their own teams beforehand and the teams' structure can quickly be adjusted to meet the needs of the project.
 Companies, especially start-ups, can obtain more insights, expertise, and best practices related to the vendor's process of established development.
 Another huge advantage that should be listed here is that the vendor who takes part in the project will take full responsibility for the project's quality.

 The service-level agreement between the customer company and the vendor will guarantee the quality of deliverables and timeline alignment.
 If the quality is not reached, the vendor has to take penalties for breaching the agreement.
 Despite having many pros, this option still has a major drawback that should be mentioned:

 - Among the three outsourcing models that were listed above, this one has the highest costs.

 From MVP (minimum feasible product) to a full-fledged product